Peter-AMD/pci-ui-scenario/README.md

 1. Scencario #2: can't filter numbers using the equal function.
 2. Scenario #5: enableRangeSelection props of AgGridReact is not available in community version.
+3. I apologize for not following instruction on committing every time I finish a task.
+I missed it the last time when I check.

 ## NOTE